Closer to NHL lineup, Flyers further evaluate roster hopefuls in preseason win

 Brink didn't score but he showed his vision and smarts on the power play.
 He has been one of the Flyers' best players in camp and the preseason.

+"He made a ton of plays tonight," Tortorella said.
+"The puck follows him around.
+You can see he's looking for that next play, I think he has that innate ability that you can't teach to see the next play.
+He continues to impress."

 Foerster didn't score and finished with one shot.
-The Flyers' power play had good zone time but went 0 for 4.
+The Flyers' power play had good zone time but couldn't score in 8:03 minutes of work.
 The 21-year-old winger has been responsible in his two-way game but the offense just hasn't quite been there.

+"I thought Tyson's 5-on-5 play was good," Tortorella said.
+"I think he's fighting it a little bit on the power play."

 Coming off his best preseason performance Saturday, Allison continued to play bottom-six type of minutes.
-He had three hits and a blocked shot.
+He had five hits and a blocked shot.
 He has definitely played his game.

 • Tortorella thought defensive prospect Egor Zamula "played really well" Friday night in Boston.
 It was the 23-year-old's first preseason game.